-As the U.S. faced a new and daunting challenge of a global war in the 1940s, people on the home front came together as never before.
-The stories of their struggles, which broke barriers and shaped many of today’s best social innovations, chart a path for new vision today.
+As the U.S. faced a new and daunting challenge of global war in the 1940s, people on the home front came together as never before.
+The stories of their struggles, which broke barriers and shaped many of today’s best social innovations, charted a path for a new vision today.

 Rosie the Riveter is a reminder to all of us to try new things, test our limits, and believe in ourselves and others.
 These tales of dedication and courage can inspire us!

 An unusual urban national park, the Rosie the Riveter/WWII Home Front National Historical Park (RORI) is located on the waterfront in Richmond, CA. It is the flagship national park for telling stories of the home front efforts across the United States.
 Park sites you can visit include the Oil House Visitor Center, the Rosie the Riveter Memorial, the historic Ford Assembly plant, Maritime Childcare Center, and more.
 Visit us and learn!

 Save The Date: April 7, 2018 - Annual Benefit Dinner

 The Rosie the Riveter Trust Board of Directors invites you to attend Growing a Rosie Future, our Annual Benefit Dinner 2018.
 This event will honor living Rosies and other home front workers who transformed American industry, society and culture, and help raise funds for our youth programs.
 Enjoy a special evening to benefit programs of the Rosie the Riveter/WWII Home Front National Historical Park.